jgc777/HTML2EXE-2.0/README.md

 | `block_close`      | boolean  | If the window should be blocked from closing.                              |
 | `additional_cmd`   | string   | Additional command to run in the webfiles folder after starting the window (in a hidden cmd.exe window, to start batch files use call to stay hidden or start to create a window). |

-Note that `include_runtime` is only used in the config for the HTML2EXE compiler. `icon` is a full path only in the compilation.
+Note that `include_runtime` is only used in the config for the HTML2EXE compiler (not in the webview). `icon` is a full path only during the compilation.

 ## Contributing
-Use GitHub pull requests, discussions or issues to report problems, suggest features...
+Use GitHub pull requests, discussions or issues to report problems, suggest features, etc. It will be appreciated.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.

 ## Credits
 - [Webview 2](https://developer.microsoft.com/es-es/microsoft-edge/webview2) & [IExpress](https://es.wikipedia.org/wiki/IExpress): Microsoft